maranomynet/is-kennitala/README.md

 **Syntax:** `formatKennitala(value: string, separator?: string): string`

-Runs [minimal cleanup](#cleankennitalacareful) on the input string and if it looks rougly like a kennitala then then inserts a nice separator (`'-'` by default) before the last four digits.
+Runs [minimal cleanup](#cleankennitalacareful) on the input string and if it looks rougly like a kennitala, then it inserts a nice separator (`'-'` by default) before the last four digits.

 It falls back to returning the input untouched.